SlackySlackereon/CMSuggestions/README.md

 # CMFeedback

-Send your Cakey-Makey suggestions here.
+Send your Cakey-Makey suggestions here, right in the issues tab.